RealAlphaMan/iot-va-ung-dung/README.md

 - IOT in healthcare
 - Subcribe data from HiveMQ Broker and push data real time to website
-- Draw Chart to see heart beat, temperature,... about patient
+- Draw Chart to see heart beat, temperature,.... about patient